nickolajr/Toast-notification/README.md

 # Toast-notification
-a notification pop up with styling
+a notification pop up with styling for angular